 9) Organic Root Vegetables

-Root vegetables, such potatoes, onions, parsnips and carrots are incredibly nutrient dense and easy to digest.
-In addition, 1-2 raw carrots a day can be a digestive “helper” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time.
+Root vegetables, such potatoes, onions, parsnips and beets are incredibly nutrient dense and easy to digest.
+In addition, they contain beneficial fibers that can act as digestive “helpers” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time.

 10) Organic Butter and/or ghee